Guide

 Wing typeCanopy (single-skin or double-skin), 2m to 7mInflatable wing, 3m to 7m

-HarnessSpreader bar harness (required)None
+HarnessSpreader bar harness (optional)None

 BoardFoil board (often same as wing foiling)Foil board